-In this tutorial, you're going to learn about the difference between qualitative data and quantitative data.
-Qualitative data is also often called categorical data.
-It stated that is not really numerical in the sense that we can do numerical operations with it, like adding the numbers together or finding an average, but rather it fits in the category.
+Qualitative data is also often called “categorical data”.
+It is not numerical in the sense that we can do numerical operations with it, like adding numbers together or finding an average, but rather, it fits in the category.

-It's important to note that when we discuss displays of data, we will use different displays for qualitative data than we will with quantitative data.
-And we do different statistical operations depending on the type of data that we have.
+It's important to note that data is displayed differently for qualitative data than with quantitative data.
+Statistical operations depending on the type of data that we have.

 Determine if each situation is qualitative or quantitative data.

 [MUSIC PLAYING] Here we have some examples to help you understand the differences between qualitative and quantitative data.
 So first, we have blood type.
 That's going to be an example of qualitative data.
 It's a description.
 It's telling you something about yourself, but it's not something that can be added, or subtracted, or used for arithmetic even.

 On the other hand, number of kids is quantitative data.
 Or how about a phone number?
 So even though it's a number, it's still qualitative data because, really, who would ever add or subtract those values?
 So what's an example of quantitative data?
 How about something like income?
 Income is quantitative data because, again, it's a value that's giving us a quantity.
 It's telling us how much money you make, and that's a value you could add, subtract, and do the mean and other measures of arithmetic.

 Source: This work is adapted from Sophia author Jonathan Osters.